julbod/QAQC_VIU_wx/README.md

 | 2.
 Remove non-sensical values above **140 km/h** or below **0 km/h** |
 | 3.
 Remove duplicate consecutive values for window size of **50 hours** |

-## QAQC known issues regarding offsets, issues with qaqc worklfow, or common issue with the data:
+## QAQC known issues regarding offsets, issues with QAQC worklfow, or common issue with the data:

-Below are some examples where the qaqc process has either not worked well or there are offset in the data which have not been corrected for, due to lack of clear understanding of the reason behind the offset.
-Decisions must be made as to what to do with these offsets, and then re-run the qaqc code on the offset-corrected data.
-Note that this list is by no means exhaustive.
+Below are some examples where the QAQC process has either not worked well or there are offset in the data which have not been corrected for, due to lack of clear understanding of the reason behind the offset.
+Decisions must be made as to what to do with these offsets, and then re-run the QAQC codes on the offset-corrected data.
+Note that this list is by no means exhaustive and was compiled on 2024-01-15.

 ### Snow Depth:
 1. Cainridgerun: